Paul Givan: First Minister of Northern Ireland (2021–2022)

 On 19 June it was reported Givan would be required to resign as First Minister once the next DUP leader had been chosen.
 However, in July, the Irish News said Givan was expected to remain in his position until "later this year" after the new DUP leader Jeffrey Donaldson said in a UTV interview that he intended to resign his seat as a Westminster MP and become First Minister before the planned 2022 Northern Ireland Assembly election, but also said that he did not yet know precisely how he would bring this about.

 On 3 February 2022, Givan announced his resignation as First Minister, as part of DUP protests against the Northern Ireland Protocol.
-He retained his seat as an MLA for Lagan Valley in the 2022 Northern Ireland Assembly election.
+He became Northern Ireland's shortest serving First Minister, having spent 231 days in office.
+Givan retained his seat as an MLA for Lagan Valley in the 2022 Northern Ireland Assembly election.

-Views
+Minister of Education (2024–present)

+Givan was appointed Minister of Education following the formation of the Executive of the 7th Northern Ireland Assembly on 3 February 2024.
+He had previously been tipped for the role of deputy First Minister.

+Following his appointment, on 8 February 2024, Givan set out his key priorities for education after visiting Rathmore Grammar School.
+He said he has "ambitious plans to invest in our schools’ estate..."
+He said he wanted the "gap to close" between wages for school staff in Northern Ireland and their counterparts in Great Britain.
+On 12 February 2024, in his first Ministerial statement in the assembly, he set out plans for capital investment across the education sector.
+Givan subsequently announced that new build projects for seven schools across Northern Ireland would progress in planning.

+Political views

-In 2007 Givan made comments that characterised him as a creationist and was responsible for a motion calling for schools in Lisburn to teach creationist alternatives to evolution.
+In 2007, Givan made comments that characterised him as a creationist and was responsible for a motion calling for schools in Lisburn to teach creationist alternatives to evolution.
 The motion was passed by Lisburn City Council and asked all post-primary schools in the area what plans they had to "develop teaching material in relation to creation, intelligent design and other theories of origin".

-Controversy
+He is also opposed to abortion in Northern Ireland.

+Givan supported Edwin Poots' successful bid to become leader of the Democratic Unionist Party in May 2021, alongside Mervyn Storey and Paul Frew.

+Controversies

-Prostitution hearing
+Prostitution hearing (2014)

 In 2014, a formal complaint was made by a sex worker, Laura Lee, over Givan's treatment of her after she had been invited to appear at a hearing to discuss proposed changes to prostitution legislation in Northern Ireland.
 He had asked her how much she charged, and said she was exploiting disabled people by not giving them discounts.